awsdocs/amazon-ecs-developer-guide/doc_source/tutorial-wfsx-volumes.md

 **Verify and update security group\.**

-You need to create or edit your security group to send data from and to the ports, which are described in [Amazon VPC Security Groups](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/limit-access-security-groups.html#fsx-vpc-security-groups) in the *Amazon FSx for Windows File Server User Guide*\.
+You need to create or edit your security group to send data from and to the ports, which are described in [Amazon VPC Security Groups](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/limit-access-security-groups.html#fsx-vpc-security-groups) in the *FSx for Windows File Server User Guide*\.
 You can do this by creating the security group inbound rule shown in the first row of the following table of inbound rules\.
 This rule allows inbound traffic from network interfaces \(and their associated instances\) that are assigned to the security group\.
 All of the cloud resources you create are within the same VPC and attached to the same security group\.
-Therefore, this rule allows traffic to be sent to and from the Amazon FSx for Windows File Server file system, Active Directory, and ECS instance as required\.
+Therefore, this rule allows traffic to be sent to and from the FSx for Windows File Server file system, Active Directory, and ECS instance as required\.
 The other inbound rules allow traffic to serve the website and RDP access for connecting to your ECS instance\.

 The following table shows which security group inbound rules are required for this tutorial\.